Salisbury Cathedral from the Meadows

 Salisbury Cathedral from the Meadows was painted by John Constable in 1831, three years after the death of his wife, Maria.
 It is currently on display in London, at Tate Britain, in the Clore gallery.
-He later added nine lines from The Seasons by the eighteenth-century poet James Thomson that reveal the painting's meaning: That the rainbow is a symbol of hope after a storm that follows on the death of the young Amelia in the arms of her lover Celadon.
-Constable exhibited this painting at the Royal Academy in 1831, but continued working on it during 1833 and 1834.
+He later added nine lines from The Seasons by the eighteenth-century poet James Thomson that reveal the painting's meaning: that the rainbow is a symbol of hope after a storm that follows on the death of the young Amelia in the arms of her lover Celadon.
+Constable exhibited this painting at the Royal Academy Exhibition of 1831, but continued working on it during 1833 and 1834.
+The art historians Leslie Parris and Ian Fleming-Williams have described the painting as the climax of his artistic career.

 Symbolic metaphor

 This painting was a personal statement of his turbulent emotions and his changing states of mind.
 The sky reflects this turbulence and shows his emotional state of being.

 Possible political meanings have been attributed to it, one of which being the clash of industrialization and nature represented through the clash of elements.